-Recreational and educational camp Minimum number of h available at all times duri for given EMS re Health services staff - minimum training requirements Ambulance service provider or EMS provides written documentation that response time is 30 min- utes or less.
+Recreational and educational camp Minimum number of health services staff available at all times during camp operations, for given EMS response time Health services staff - minimum training requirements Ambulance service provider or EMS provides written documentation that response time is 30 min- utes or less.
 Ambulance service provider or EMS response time is greater than 30 min- utes.
 Off-premises and primitive camping 1 2 Health services staff - Meet requirements pursuant to sub.
 (2) (b) 2. and 3. and if they are administering medication or epinephrine they shall also meet sub.
 (2) (b) 4. and 5.